Written by: Teresa Pitman

 Cameo’s happiness in the field has translated into a better riding experience.
 Henry said that Cameo comes when she’s called, is much calmer while being groomed and saddled and seems to enjoy being ridden now.

-Why is outdoor life so important for equines?
+Why is outdoor life, and outdoor boarding, so important for equines?
 Horses evolved, Gustafson explained, to eat for about two-thirds of the day.
 When fed infrequently, they are prone to ulcers, colic and other digestive problems.
 They are also very social animals who need to interact with other horses.
 As well, they are designed to be on the move most of the time, so being forced to stand still in a stall is stressful.

 “The more the horse’s needs and preferences are fulfilled, the better the horse will feel and the better he will perform,” added Gustafson.
 “There are positive benefits for both the horse and the owner.”